Puthiya Bhoomi: Plot

 Katheeravan is a cardiologist and heart surgeon, while his father is an honest police officer.
 Kangeyan is a criminal whose life Katheeravan saves.
-When Kangeyan learns that his saviour is the son of the police officer who is out to get him, he tries to kill Katheeravan, but without success.
+When Kangeyan learns that his saviour is the son of the police officer who is out to get him, he unsuccessfully tries to kill Katheeravan.
 Meanwhile, Kangeyan's deputy pulls the brake lines from Katheeravan's car.
-Katheeravan meets with an accident and ends up in a village where he meets Kannamma.
-Love arises between them, but the threat of Kangeyan looms over the village and Katheeravan.
+Katheeravan has an accident and ends up in a village where he meets Kannamma.
+Love grows between them, but the threat of Kangeyan looms over the village and Katheeravan.